OpenStack command line tool installation using package manager tools

 |swift||python-swiftclient||Managing objects with the Swift API|

-To prepare the installation of the actual command line tools, we will install pip and Python development packages.
+To prepare for the installation of the actual command line tools, we will install the pip and Python development packages.

 We assume here that you already have Python installed.
 This is most likely the case if you are running any of the operating systems for which we have instructions here.

-You can find out if Python is installed and what version it is by typing this in a shell:
+Find out if Python is installed and which version it is:

-You will need Python 2.7 or newer in order to install the command line client tools.
+You will need Python 3 or newer in order to install the command line client tools.
 If you are running even a relatively recent version of your operating system, this should not be an issue.
-However, if you have a Red Hat based system that is older than version 7, you won't be able to install Python 2.7 the normal way.
+However, if you have a Red Hat based system that is older than version 7, you will not be able to install Python 3 the normal way.
 See the note for RHEL/CentOS 6 users under the corresponding subheading below.

-If for some reason you don't have Python installed, please install it first by following these instructions.
+If for some reason you do not have Python installed, please install it first.

 If running Ubuntu 16.04 or newer: